esp8266/Arduino/doc/installing.rst

 Instructions - Windows 10
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-- First, make sure you don't already have the ESP8266 library installed using the Board Manager (see above)
+- First, make sure you don't already have an ESP8266 core version installed using the Board Manager (see above).
+If you do, uninstall it from the Board Manager before proceeding.

 - Install git for Windows (if not already; see https://git-scm.com/download/win)